ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step2.md

 ## Setup WooCommerce

-In the left column find “Plugins”, under “Plugins” press “Add New”.
+In the left column find "Plugins", under "Plugins" press "Add New".

-In the top right corner, type “WooCommerce”.
+In the top right corner, in "Search plugins...", type “WooCommerce”.
 Install the WooCommerce.

 Wait for the download and press "Activate".